 Did you get what you paid for?
-How much did you end up paying for the air that is in your stacked cord of firewood?
-It is normal to pay for a stacked cord of firewood.
-And, in addition to wood and bark, the cord includes a certain amount of air.
+How much did you pay for the air and bark in your stacked cord of firewood?
+It is expected when you buy a cord of firewood to pay for a stacked cord.
+In addition to wood and bark, this cord of firewood will include a certain amount of air.

 In addition to the packing ratio, if you bought your cord of firewood in the green state, there will be a certain amount of shrinkage to your pile.
 As the wood is drying from high moisture content to the desired moisture content of 20% or less, it reaches the wood's fibre saturation point (FSP).
 When the wood reaches FSP, its volume starts to shrink.
 FSP for most species occurs when the wood dries from a 28 to 30% moisture content.